vweevers/rnpm/Readme.md

 ## `rnpm execute -- <command>`

 Execute an arbitrary command in every component (including root).
 Note the two dashes, they signify the end of arguments parsing - the rest is passed to `child_process.spawn()`.
 Aliased as `exec`.

-An example:
+An example, creating [browserify](https://github.com/substack/node-browserify) bundles for all components:

-`$ rnpm exec -- ls -A`
+`$ rnpm exec -- browserify index.js > component_bundle.js`